Ford S-MAX MPV review

 - Third-row seats not the biggest around

-So it’s the best MPV among its rivals to drive, but this clearly comes at a cost, because the Ford S-MAX is also quite expensive compared to the Citroen Grand C4 SpaceTourer, while even the BMW has a slightly lower starting price.
-Not only is it dear to buy, but the S-MAX can also cost slightly more at the pumps, with fuel economy figures falling behind the class best.
+So it’s the best MPV among its rivals to drive, but this clearly comes at a cost, because the Ford S-MAX is also quite expensive compared with the Citroen Grand C4 SpaceTourer, while even the BMW has a lower starting price.
+Now the long-lived diesel engines have been discontinued, the S-MAX is only available with a hybrid petrol engine, and prices have risen as a result.

 In 2020, Ford slashed the engine choices available, leaving a choice of 148bhp or 187bhp 2.0-litre diesel engines.
 The smaller engine allows you to select either a manual or automatic gearbox, while the most powerful version is auto-only but comes with the option of four-wheel drive.
-Our pick is the 148bhp manual, with reasonable performance and the best economy.
-A 1.5-litre EcoBoost petrol engine was previously offered and it may be worth hunting out a pre-registered example if you’re only going to be doing short journeys around town.
+In February 2021, the hybrid S-MAX launched with its 2.5-litre petrol engine and electric motor; as of November 2021, it’s the only engine available.

 The S-MAX is impressive on long trips, with a compliant ride meaning motorway journeys are comfortable and rough surfaces are smoothed out.
 While the latest model isn’t ultimately as sporty as the old S-MAX, it still handles well and the benefit is better refinement.
 Four-wheel drive provides extra grip for bad weather and cornering, but it does have a negative impact on fuel economy and since the S-MAX is predominantly about practical family life rather than enthusiastic driving, it won’t make sense unless you regularly tow or encounter wintery conditions.